tgco/animalBook/README.md

 This will take a while.

+A few errors you may experience in setup:

+1) SDK location not found.
+When trying to build model for Gradle.
+	This is because there is no local.properties in the code that was pulled from github.
+Simply add in a file to the main project folder with this inside: sdk.dir=Path/To/Your/SDK

+2) Errors in DatabaseHandler.
+	This is because DatabaseHandler is dependent on an external library.
+There is a jar file in the core folder that needs to be added to the Build Path in order for the DatabaseHandler to work.

 The animalBook_Game-core contains all of the main code.

 To run android, launch from animalBook_Game-android, to launch desktop, launch animalBook_Game-desktop, etc.